 2. Stowe, Vermont

-“You will enjoy spending time in Stowe, Vermont, a picturesque town ablaze with beautiful leaves in the fall.
+“You will enjoy spending time in Stowe, Vermont, a picturesque town ablaze with beautiful leaves in the fall season.

 “There are hiking trails for those who desire a bit more exercise.
 Many restaurants feature farm-to-table dining and craft beer.
 Try a cider donut from one of the many country stores in the area.